-- 1. Permissible uses - A. Emergency copying may be done to replace purchased copies which for any reason are not available for an imminent performance, provided purchased replacement copies shall be substituted in due course.
+1. Permissible uses

+- A. Emergency copying may be done to replace purchased copies which for any reason are not available for an imminent performance, provided purchased replacement copies shall be substituted in due course. - B. For academic purposes other than performance, single or multiple copies of excerpts of works may be made, provided that the excerpts do not comprise a part of the whole which would constitute a performable unit such as a section, movement or area, but in no case more than 10% of the whole work.
+The number of copies shall not exceed one copy per student.

+- D. A single copy of recordings of performances by students may be retained by the educational institution or individual teacher. - E. A single copy of a sound recording (such as a tape, disc or cassette) of copyrighted music may be made from sound recordings owned by an educational institution or an individual teacher for the purpose of constructing aural exercises or examinations and may be retained by the educational institution or individual teacher.
+(This pertains only to the copyright of the music itself and not to any copyright which may exist in the sound recording.)

+2. Prohibitions

-- B. For academic purposes other than performance, single or multiple copies of excerpts of works may be made, provided that the excerpts do not comprise a part of the whole which would constitute a performable unit such as a section, movement or area, but in no case more than 10% of the whole work.
-The number of copies shall not exceed one copy per student. - C. Printed copies which have been purchased may be edited or simplified, provided that the fundamental character of the work is not distorted or that lyrics, if any, are not altered or added. - D. A single copy of recordings of performances by students may be retained by the educational institution or individual teacher. - E. A single copy of a sound recording (such as a tape, disc or cassette) of copyrighted music may be made from sound recordings owned by an educational institution or an individual teacher for the purpose of constructing aural exercises or examinations and may be retained by the educational institution or individual teacher.
-(This pertains only to the copyright of the music itself and not to any copyright which may exist in the sound recording.) - 2.
-Prohibitions - A. Copying shall not be used to create, replace or substitute for anthologies, compilations or collective works. - B. Copying of or from works intended to be "consumable" in the course of study or of teaching such as workbooks, exercises, standardized tests, answer sheets and similar material is prohibited. - C. Copying shall not be used for the purpose of performance except as previously stated. - D. Copying shall not be used for the purpose of substituting for the purchase of music except as previously stated. - E. Copying without inclusion of the copyright notice which appears on the printed copy is prohibited.
+- A. Copying shall not be used to create, replace or substitute for anthologies, compilations or collective works. - B. Copying of or from works intended to be "consumable" in the course of study or of teaching such as workbooks, exercises, standardized tests, answer sheets and similar material is prohibited. - C. Copying shall not be used for the purpose of performance except as previously stated. - D. Copying shall not be used for the purpose of substituting for the purchase of music except as previously stated. - E. Copying without inclusion of the copyright notice which appears on the printed copy is prohibited.